Whoever controls the record

 After twenty years, records can be renewed or released at the account holder's discretion.

-Amazon Web Services S3 Object Lock · Compliance Mode · WORM-certified storage
+AWS S3 Object Lock · Compliance Mode · WORM-compliant storage

 The real cost of not having this